silshack/inls161fall2016/_posts/2016-09-12-git-and-github-lab.md

 Today we're going to learn how to fork, clone, and push changes to a repository on GitHub using git.
 We do this in preparation for creating personal websites that will be hosted by GitHub pages.

+Everything we do today will be in a throw-away workspace, so feel free to experiment *after* completing the instructions here.
 <excerpt/>

 # Fork